hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_135/Protologue.md

 Etymology :

-Within the genome, 208 CAZymes were identified along with the utilisation of starch.
+KEGG analysis predicted

-Multiplte flagellar proteins were identified (FlhA, FlhB, FlgB, FlgC, FlgD, FlgE, FlgF, FlgG, FlgH, FlgI, FlgJ, FlgK, FlgL, FliC, FliD, FliE, FliF, FliG, FliK, FliM, FliN, MotA, MotB).
+L-glutamate production from ammonia via L-glutamine (EC:6.3.1.2, 1.4.1.-).
-L-glutamate production from ammonia was predicted via L-glutamine (EC:6.3.1.2, 1.4.1.-).
+A total of 23 flagellar proteins and 208 CAZymes were identified within the genome while starch was predicted to be utilised as carbon source.
 The G+C content of the genomic DNA is 59.79%.